hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

-This scenario has been tested with this version of Istio.
+This scenario has been tested with this version of Istio:

 `export ISTIO_VERSION=1.7.0`{{execute}}